sineastra/JS-Applications-February-2021/README.md

 <h4 align="center">Course Specifics</h4>

 1. _Skeleton (HTML & CSS) for every task are provided by SoftUni._
 2. _There is a local Node JS REST service included in every lesson/project.
 It is updated as the course progresses, so there is one in every lesson/project, updated to that particular date.
-Documentation can be found here: <a href="https://github.com/softuni-practice-server/softuni-practice-server">Thanks to viktorpts</a>_
+Documentation can be found <a href="https://github.com/softuni-practice-server/softuni-practice-server">here</a>: Thanks to <a href="https://github.com/viktorpts">viktorpts</a>_

 - <hr/>